BetterDiscord/docs/docs/plugins/publishing/distribution.md

 ---
-order: 3
+order: 2
 ---

 # Distribution & Updates

+## Distribution

+### GitHub

+Your addon file needs to be committed in your GitHub respository in it's final form (e.g. a single `PluginName.plugin.js` or `ThemeName.theme.css`).
+This file is the only format that BetterDiscord or the website can understand and work with.
+It does not matter if this is on a separate branch from your main source code or not, just anywhere as part of the repository.
+But it must be consistent, moving the file later can break the updating later on.
+You can use GitHub Actions, normal commits, or even upload via the web UI in GitHub to add and update the file.

+### Website

+Once your addon is accepted on the website, it'll have a full page on the website that showcases all the information, README, and thumbnail for your addon.
+It also provides a quick download link using your addon's ID (provided by the website) that takes the form of `https://betterdiscord.app/Download?id=XXX` where `XXX` is the addon ID number.
+You can easily share this link with others for quick downloads.
+Your addon will also begin showing in the in-client store searchable by name or description.
+You can also share your addon in-app via the `betterdiscord://store/id` format which provides a nice embed in the client with an option to instantly install the addon.

 ## Updating

 ::: danger

 Due to GitHub's limitations, the site is very sensitive to your changes.
-If you force-push and break history, the site will not be able to keep track of the plugin.
+If you force-push and break history, or move the file location, the site will not be able to keep track of the addon.
 The same goes if you change your GitHub username.

 :::